randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Next Steps

-1. Refactor ConnectionService for optimization and improved maintainability (Refactor phase)
-2. Design connection UI components with failing tests (Red phase)
+1. Design connection UI components with failing tests (Red phase)
-3. Implement connection UI components to pass tests (Green phase)
+2. Implement connection UI components to pass tests (Green phase)
-4. Refactor connection UI components (Refactor phase)
+3. Refactor connection UI components (Refactor phase)
-5. Integrate connection management with game app
+4. Integrate connection management with game app
+5. Begin implementing game mechanics

 ## Current Focus: Connection UI Components Development

-We've successfully completed the ConnectionService implementation, and all tests are now passing.
-This marks the completion of the "Green" phase for this component.
+We've successfully completed the ConnectionService implementation and refactoring with the Result pattern for improved error handling.
+All tests are now passing, marking the completion of both the "Green" and "Refactor" phases for this component.
 Our next focus will be:

-1. Review the ConnectionService implementation for potential refactoring opportunities
-2. Begin designing the connection UI components:
+1. Begin designing the connection UI components:
    - Connection creation UI for generating shareable links
    - Connection list UI for displaying all connections
    - Connection detail UI for showing connection status and actions
    - Connection request handling UI for accepting/rejecting requests

+2. Apply the new type-safe pattern to other services:
+   - Update PlayerStorageService to use the Result pattern
+   - Create consistent error type definitions across services
+   - Ensure compatibility with existing components

 After design, we'll follow our TDD approach:
 1. Create failing tests for each UI component